Student clubs & organizations

 Graduate English Organization

 The Graduate English Organization (GEO) is an organization for graduate students enrolled in an English program at Northern Arizona University.
 We promote student involvement through social and professional activities.
 Our primary mission is the PEAKS Interdisciplinary Conference, which we plan and oversee each spring semester on the NAU campus.
-WE also hold a book sale each semester.
+We also hold a book sale each semester.
 Contact us to become involved in the PEAKS conference, to become involved with our Book Fair, or to socialize with coffee and snacks!
-For more information or questions, please feel free to send an email to email@example.com.
+For more information or questions, please feel free to send an email to firstname.lastname@example.org.

 Allie Clark, President, allieRclark@nau.edu